-Another way is to educate people about media literacy to critically evaluate the information sources they encounter.
+Another way is to educate people about media literacy to evaluate the information sources they encounter critically.

 Disinformation can take many forms, but in general, it is false or misleading information deliberately spreading to cause harm.

-And when it comes to political campaigns, that harm can come in the form of negative publicity, decreased support from voters, and even violence.
+And when it comes to political campaigns, that harm can come in the form of negative publicity, decreased voter support, and even violence.

 What can we do aboDisinformationion?

-It also means monitoring trend lines; if you see a sudden spike in negative articles or posts about your candidate, chances are some disinformation campaign is underway.
+It also means monitoring trend lines; if you see a sudden spike in negative articles or posts about your candidate, a disinformation campaign is a likely underway.